Duolingo: The Smartest Business Model in Education Technology

 - Redis cache

 Duolingo has spent little to none on marketing since its inception.
 It has always leveraged its engagement with users for word-of-mouth traffic.
 When you have 150 million users aged between 7 and 95, that’s quite something.
 Von Ahn is modeling the marketing approach of Duolingo on that adopted by Microsoft many decades ago; minimal marketing and maximum results.
 Von Ahn does, however, believe in furthering reach by growing a following.
 For instance, in April 2011, he delivered a TED talk about CAPTCHA that was watched by 2 million people.
 This is a great strategy for new-age businesses to emulate.
 With the money saved on technologies like Pinlearn, you can set aside a reasonable budget for digital marketing campaigns.

-The online language landscape is so vast that it will take years to fully capitalise on the opportunities available.
-Customising the app to fit the learner’s language and scaling the language offerings available provide infinite permutations for entrepreneurs to venture.
-With the world shrinking, thanks to the internet, language barriers need to be broken.
-And online language learning could be the solution.
+The online language landscape is so vast that it will take years to fully capitalize on the opportunities available.
+Customizing the app to fit the learner’s language and scaling the language offerings available provide infinite permutations for entrepreneurs to venture.
+With the world shrinking, thanks to the internet, language barriers need to be broken, and online language learning could be the solution.